Instrument/InstrumentUtils_iOS/README.md

 (The last two parameters in the above example are optional.
 Other optional parameters include `initialValue` and `selectValues`.)

-Then just use the `value` getter to check and retrieve input.
-The type of value returned will match the form's type.
+Now just check its `value`.
+The return type of `Any` can be casted using `if let` to the expected type:

 ``` Swift
 // .Email